As a parent, Suzanne likes to write about kid-friendly video games.

 Habenaria radiata is fast becoming endangered in the wild due to habitat destruction and requires some attention to grow in captivity.

-However it still grows in the private gardens of orchid collectors, in non urbanised mountain areas at over 500m elevation and in protected Japanese bogs where flower viewing is allowed.
+However, it still grows in the private gardens of orchid collectors, in non-urbanized mountain areas at over 500m elevation and in protected Japanese bogs where flower viewing is allowed.
 Other varieties of habenaria have egret-like flowers as well, including some with variegation and different wingspans.

 7. Moth Orchid